GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 ### Help users to avoid re-entering data {: #autofill }

-You can help browsers store data correctly and autofill inputs, so users don't have to remember and enter email and password values.
+You can help browsers store data correctly and autofill inputs, so users don't have to remember to enter email and password values.
 This is particularly important on mobile, and crucial for email inputs, which get [high abandonment rates](https://www.formisimo.com/blog/conversion-rate-increases-57-with-form-analytics-case-study/).

 There are two parts to this: